 A Chromebook that can withstand just about anything

 Not only is the C214 safe from a software perspective, but it's also designed to withstand physical harm.
 With a military-grade MIL-STD 810G rating, it's guaranteed to survive the daily life of any student.
 We're also a big fan of the spill-resistant keyboard.

 Chromebooks can run Android apps

-When Chromebooks were just starting out, one of the most significant limitations was the fact that they essentially just ran the Chrome browser and nothing else.
-In 2020, however, things have changed a lot.
+When Chromebooks were just starting, one of the most significant limitations was that they essentially just ran the Chrome browser and nothing else.
+In 2020, however, things had changed a lot.

 In addition to the full desktop Chrome browser, you can also download and install Android apps on Chromebooks through the Google Play Store — just like you would on an Android phone.
 Every Chromebook released in the last three years supports this feature, and they are especially useful on Chrome OS tablets like the Lenovo Chromebook Duet.

-This dramatically expands the potential of what you can do with a Chromebook, and in addition to being able to use educational apps, it also gives you kid an easy way to download and play their favorite mobile games.
+This dramatically expands the potential of what you can do with a Chromebook.
+In addition to using educational apps, it also gives your kid an easy way to download and play their favorite mobile games.

 Get your app fix

 Great integration with Android phones

-If your kid also has an Android phone, there are a few perks that come with using a Chromebook and Android device together with a feature called Phone Hub.
+If your kid also has an Android phone, a few perks come with using a Chromebook and Android device together with a feature called Phone Hub.

-When setting up a Chromebook for the first time (such as the HP Chromebook 14), you'll have the option of connecting an Android phone to it.
+When setting up a Chromebook for the first time (such as the Dell Chromebook 3100 2-in-1), you'll have the option of connecting an Android phone to it.
 Upon doing this, text messages from the phone can sync with the Chromebook through Android Messages — allowing your kid to stay connected with text conversations right from their Chromebook.

 Another perk that comes from this pairing is something called "Instant Tethering."

-Instant Tethering only works with select Android phones, but once enabled, it allows the Chromebook to instantly connect to the Android phone as a mobile hotspot with just a couple of clicks, often without even having to take your phone out of your pocket.
+Instant Tethering only works with select Android phones.
+Still, once enabled, it allows the Chromebook to instantly connect to the Android phone as a mobile hotspot with just a couple of clicks, often without even having to take your phone out of your pocket.